 - Infrastructure: Large reservoirs, technical buildings, underground tunnels.

-- State of Disrepair: Largely in ruins, but some structures are still accessible.
+- State of disrepair: Largely in ruins, but some structures are still accessible.

-- Exploration: Discovery of ancient water treatment technologies.
+- Exploration: Discovering ancient water treatment technologies.

 3: The Ville-Evrard Psychiatric Hospital